Azure/fta-internalbusinessapps/appmodernization/articles/internal-business-application-on-paas.md

 # Estimated time to complete this module
 2 hours

+# High level process
+* Create Azure SQL DB and publish database project from Visual Studio to Azure SQL DB
+* Deploy an ASP.Net MVC project from Visual Studio to Azure Web App
+* Connect the Web App to Azure SQL DB
+* Deploy the API app project from Visual Studio to Azure API App
+* Create a storage account to hold the messages using Queue

 ## Open application with Visual Studio
 * Copy the project to a working folder.
 * From the working folder, open **Contoso.Expenses.sln** with Visual Studio.